 It has to be Ooma.
 It’s a square device (about the size of an answering machine) that plugs into your internet router and allows you to connect a regular handset.
 The unit itself costs around $200, but allows you to make free domestic calls and very low-cost international calls while only paying applicable government taxes.
 What we like?
 You pay up front, all call costs, fees and taxes are clearly displayed and user reviews love it too.
 The bad news?
 It’s currently only available in the US.
 Sorry.

-Alternatively, Skype offer a Skype To Go number to use with a handset – either buy one with Skype functionality installed, or use a phone adapter.
-You have to buy Skype credit online to both pay for the number and subscription/pay as you go credit, so if you are setting it up for less tech savvy family members or friends, you might want to help them set up automated payments at the same time.
+Alternatively, Skype offers a Skype To Go number to use with a handset – either buy one with Skype functionality installed, or use a phone adapter.
+You have to buy Skype credit online to both pay for the number and subscription/pay as you go credit, so if you are setting it up for your less tech savvy family members or friends, you might want to help them set up automated payments at the same time.
 In the interests of full disclosure, reviews were scathing, both about the call and product quality, and customer service.
 Eek.

 The current market leader has to be Skype, who offer low cost calling, no set-up, cancellation or contract fees, and a variety of products and services to keep the most demanding amongst us happy.
 Calls can be made through most devices with a microphone and speakers – computers, laptops, tablets and even cellphones with wifi capability – and for those of us who prefer to use a regular handset, they sell those too.